Keep your holiday peaceful with these holiday safety reminders. How many holiday safety errors can you see in this picture?

 If you have young children, avoid putting sharp or breakable decorations on your tree.
 For infants and toddlers, keep all the tree trimmings out of reach as some could be choking hazards or made with lead or other materials that could be toxic if baby were to put it in his mouth.
 Recycle your real tree after the holidays, making sure to remove it from the house when it starts dropping needles.

 It may seem obvious but, only use indoor lights indoors and outdoor lights outdoors.
-And verify that the lights have been tested and approved by an independent safety-testing laboratory.
+Again verify that the holiday lights have been tested and approved by an independent safety-testing laboratory.

 - Check lights for bare wires or loose bulb connections and replace any damaged light sets.